 Substance abuse has tremendous impacts on an addict’s body.
 One area that is often overlooked in addiction treatment is the nutritional effects of drug and alcohol addiction.
 Chronic substance use depletes the body of valuable nutrients that help optimize body function.
 Nutritional therapy in rehab helps newly recovering addicts regain health and improve focus in recovery.
 Along with 12-step support, life skills training, and other interventions, nutritional therapy is an essential part of an addict’s individual treatment plan.

 Nutritional interventions in recovery focus more on just eating right.
 The objective of nutritional counseling is to help addicts understand the importance of diet in one’s overall health.
 By learning healthy ways to eat, addicts will experience lifelong vitality and health.
 As a result, those in recovery feel confident and empowered — which decreases the risk of relapse.

 The following article outlines six ways nutritional therapy works in drug rehab.
-If you want to learn how proper nutrition can help you in your recovery, call B-Hope toll-free today.
+If you want to learn how proper nutrition can help you in your recovery, call Bridges of Hope toll-free today.

 The Ways Nutrition Therapy Aids Your Recovery

-Developed a nutrition therapy plan first starts with an overall assessment of your health.
+Developing a nutrition therapy plan first starts with an overall assessment of your health.
 When you first enter treatment, an experienced physician will review your overall wellness.
-The focus centers on specific physical effects that the substance abuse has had in your life.
+The focus centers on the specific physical effects that substance abuse has had on your life.
 This may include significant weight gain or losses due to drug use, or any co-occurring mental or eating disorders that may impact your recovery.

 This comprehensive evaluation is the basis of your overall drug treatment plan.
 Additionally, this plan also considers any medications that you will be taking during detox and throughout your treatment stay.
 Once completed, this initial plan is given to a nutritionist for the next phase.